 Real estate has provided me with a great income and opportunity to own my own business.
 When I became a real estate agent in 2001 I did not do it to invest in rental properties, but to sell houses to people.
 When I started investing in rental properties my real estate license saved me thousands of dollars and made me more money.
 One of the great things about making a career of real estate is the multiple options to make money.

-I have a naturally introverted personality and marketing myself to clients was not easy for me.
+I did not start off great in real estate, because I tried to fit the typical real estate agent mold.
 Once I learned to diversify myself into different areas of real estate that fit me like REOs and BPOs, my career took off.
 When I started investing in real estate, being a real estate agent helped me immensely!
-Becoming a real estate agent saves me a ton of money and gets me more deals than if I did not have my license.
+Becoming a real estate agent was one of the best choices I ever made.

 Being a real estate agent saves me a lot of money on my investments

 Being a real estate agent has helped me tremendously in my own investing strategy.
 I have purchased 10 long-term rental properties and I am making at least 20% cash on cash returns on all of them.
 One of the reasons I am earning such high returns is because I save thousands of dollars on each transaction by being a real estate agent.
 I also do 10-15 fix and flips a year and save thousands of dollars on each of those transactions as well.
 I estimate being a real estate agent saved me over $70,000 in 2013 alone in commissions.
 That does not count the profit I made on deals that I would not have gotten if I was not an agent.